POL 403 Internships - Experiences in Politics and Policy

 Get Started

-Register: Arrange academic credit before the internship begins.
+Apply: Arrange academic credit with the department before the internship begins.

-• No credit will be awarded for internships without prior faculty approval of the contract.
+No course credit will be awarded for internships without prior approval of the employer contract.

-POL 40302 - Self-Initiated Internship (3 cr) Application required.
-Students who enroll in 40302 will submit a 2,000-word statement at the end of their internship describing what they learned.
+POL 40302 - Self-Initiated Internship (3 cr) Students who enroll in 40302 will submit regular journal entries and a 1,500-2,000-word statement at the end of their internship describing what they learned.

-POL 40302CA - Self-Initiated Internship Capstone (3 cr) Application required.
-Students who enroll in 40302A will complete a Capstone project at the end of their internship.
+POL 40302CA - Self-Initiated Internship Capstone (3 cr) Students who enroll in 40302A will complete a Capstone project at the end of their internship.

 Director of Undergraduate Studies Melissa Will